Charles Thomson: Political career

 During the French and Indian War, Thomson was an opponent of the Pennsylvania proprietors' American Indian policies.
 He served as secretary at the 1758 Treaty of Easton and wrote An Enquiry into the Causes of the Alienation of the Delaware and Shawanese Indians from the British Interest (1759), which blamed the war on the proprietors.
-The Delaware Indians adopted the subject into their tribe calling him, 'The-man-who-speaks-the-truth'.
+The Delaware Indians adopted him into their tribe calling him, 'The-man-who-speaks-the-truth'.
 He was allied with Benjamin Franklin, the leader of the anti-proprietary party, but the two men parted politically during the crisis over the Stamp Act 1765.
 Thomson became a leader of Philadelphia's Sons of Liberty.
 He was inducted into the American Philosophical Society around 1750.

 Thomson was a leader in the revolution of the early 1770s.
 John Adams called him the "Samuel Adams of Philadelphia".
 Thomson served as the secretary of the Continental Congress in its entirety.
 Through those 15 years, the Congress saw many delegates come and go, but Thomson's dedication to recording the debates and decisions provided continuity.
 Along with John Hancock, the president of the Congress, Thomson's name (as secretary) appeared on the first published version of the Declaration of Independence in July 1776.

 Thomson's role as secretary to Congress was not limited to clerical duties.
 According to biographer Boyd Schlenther, Thomson "took a direct role in the conduct of foreign affairs."
 Fred S. Rolater has suggested that Thomson was essentially the "Prime Minister of the United States."